-Years Ended December 31, 2023 2022 2021 Balance of allowance for loan losses at beginning of period \$ 36,515 \$ 35,273 \$ 49,006 Total loan charge-offs (4,204) (2,584) (2,751) Total recovery of loans previously charged-off 1,454 1,888 (1,980) Net loan charge-offs (2,750) (696) (771) Provision for (reversal of) loan losses 8,909 1,938 (12,962) Allowance for loan losses at end of period \$ 42,674 \$ 36,515 \$ 35,273
+Years Ended December 31, 2024 2023 2022 Balance of allowance for loan losses at beginning of period. \$ 42,674 \$ 36,515 \$ 35,273 Total loan charge-offs (3,360) (4,204) (2,584) Total recovery of loans previously charged-off 1,433 1,454 1,888 Net loan charge-offs (1,927) (2,750) (696) Provision for (reversal of) loan losses 4,137 8,909 1,938 Allowance for loan losses at end of period \$ 44,884 \$ 42,674 \$ 36,515

-Our allowance for loan losses was \$42.7 million at December 31, 2023, or 0.94% of loans, an increase of \$6.2 million, or 16.9%, compared to \$36.5 million at December 31, 2022.
-The increase was primarily due to increased economic and repricing concerns forecasted in our CECL model when compared to December 31, 2022.
+Our allowance for loan losses was \$44.9 million at December 31, 2024, or 0.96% of loans, an increase of \$2.2 million, or 5.2%, compared to \$42.7 million at December 31, 2023.

 In accordance with ASC 326, the allowance for credit losses on loans is estimated and recognized upon origination of the loan based on expected credit losses.
 The CECL model uses historical experience and current conditions for homogeneous pools of loans, and reasonable and supportable forecasts about future events.
 The impact of varying economic conditions and portfolio stress factors are a component of the credit loss models applied to each portfolio.
 Reserve factors are specific to the loan segments that share similar risk characteristics based on the probability of default assumptions and loss given default assumptions, over the contractual term.
 The forecasted periods gradually mean-revert the economic inputs to their long-run historical trends.
-Management evaluates the economic data points used in the Moody's forecasting scenarios on a quarterly basis to determine the most appropriate impact to the various portfolio characteristics based on known and expected economic activities.
+Management evaluates the economic data points used in the Moody's forecasting scenarios on a quarterly basis to determine the most appropriate impact to the various portfolio characteristics based on management's view and applies weighting to various forecasting scenarios as deemed appropriate based on known and expected economic activities.
 Management also considers and may apply relevant qualitative factors, not previously considered, to determine the appropriate allowance level.
 The use of the CECL model includes significant judgment by management and may differ from those of our peers due to different historical loss patterns, economic forecasts, and the length of time of the reasonable and supportable forecast period and reversion period.

 We utilize Moody's Analytics economic forecast scenarios and assign probability weighting to those scenarios which best reflect management's views on the economic forecast.
-The probability weighting and scenarios utilized for the estimate of the allowance were generally reflective of increased economic and repricing concerns forecasted in our CECL model as of December 31, 2023.
+The probability weighting and scenarios utilized for the estimate of the allowance were generally reflective of continued economic and repricing uncertainty forecasted in our CECL model as of December 31, 2024.